1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: IRS-recognized 501(c)(3) nonprofit organizations or governmental entities serving Washington, Grayson, Russell, or Smyth counties in Virginia.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: IRS-recognized nonprofit organizations or governmental entities serving Washington, Grayson, Russell, or Smyth counties in Virginia; for-profits, individuals, and religious-purpose grants are excluded.
+Confirm the full requirements in the official notice before applying.